zparmley/BillBillCachingProxy/README.md

 # BillBill - An extremely simple caching proxy
 ## Doesn't yet work...

 BillBill should sit between the world and a website.
-With some basic rules it should cache pages requested and server them up all fast like untill the cache expires.
+With some basic rules it should cache pages requested and server them up all fast like until the cache expires.
 A simple config should determine which domains should be proxied, cached or passed through, and TTLs.

 ## Raison
 + I'm learning things